billdonner/HdBandsite/Content/specialpages/brianstunes.md

 tags: halfdead
 ---

-# Bill's Favorites for Jan 2020
+# Brian's Favorites for Jan 2020
 <img src="/images/bluepic-eye.png" width="300px" />
 This is stuff I like: